A-Kiwams/Real-time-polling-app-with-NodeJs/README.md

 # Fullstack Real Time Polling Application
-## No need to refresh the browser as results come in
+## Votting result is instantaneous: No need to refresh the browser as results come in

 Results displayed in a chart with [CanvasJs](https://canvasjs.com/)